 If you’re not sure what to do, you can just try one or the other.
 Or you can ask the cashier for help.

-Do I Always Have to Dip My Card?
+Do You Have to Insert a Chip Card?

 Checkout terminals will usually force you to either dip or swipe your card.
 In rare instances you may have a choice.

 If your chip card features contactless technology (and it’s accepted at the terminal), you may be able to tap to pay, which is a good route if you’re worried about security.

 If I Want to Use My Card at a Retailer That Doesn’t Support EMV Technology Yet, Will It Work?